Ancient Egypt for Kids

-The flute was one of the first wind instruments.
+The flute was one of the first wind instruments in the world and the only wind instrument in ancient Egypt.
 Hollow reeds are common along the Nile.
 The flute probably started as a reed.
 Holes were added.
 You had a flute.

 The guitar was a lute-like instrument.
 It didn't look much like today's guitars, but it had a sound box and a long neck with strings that stretched from the neck end down and across the sound box.
 Strings could be tightened and held to make many different sounds.
 This instrument took time to learn to play well.

 Harps were started as hunting bows.
 In time, harps had 10-12 strings.